 Limitations of data: There is no contemporary official statistic or index of household crowding in New Zealand.
 There are many frameworks or models used in many countries for analysing the incidence of crowding.
-It is unlikely that any single measure of crowding could adequately summarise such a complex and multi-faceted issue as crowding.
+It is unlikely that any single measure of crowding could adequately summarise such a complex and multifaceted issue as crowding.
 There is no definitive evidence that crowding leads to negative social outcomes.
 There are just associations between living in crowded circumstances and negative outcomes.
 The mechanisms by which these outcomes result are not clear.
 The Canadian crowding index is not an objective index of crowding.
 The extent to which household members will perceive themselves as living in crowded circumstances is dependent on many factors including social and cultural expectations.
 Furthermore, it cannot be assumed that households requiring two or more additional bedrooms (based on the Canadian index) will suffer negative social outcomes.

-The Canadian crowding index is used here as it is sensitive to both household size and composition.
+The Canadian crowding index is used here as it is both sensitive to household size and composition.
 The measure sets a bedroom requirement for households based on precise criteria.
 It is useful not only for ascertaining crowding levels but also to identify the extent of bedroom under-utilisation.

-Data sources: Statistics New Zealand, 1998, New Zealand Now - Young New Zealanders, pp56-63.
+Data sources: New Zealand Now - Housing, pp56-63, Statistics New Zealand, 1998; Ministry of Social Policy (2001) Definitions of Crowding and the Effects of Crowding on Health: A Literature Review, Research Series Report 1, p4.

-Food insecurity
+EC6 Food insecurity